3D-Adapter: Geometry-Consistent Multi-View Diffusion for High-Quality 3D Generation: Experiments

 \subsection{Text-to-Avatar Generation}

 For text-to-avatar generation, the optimization-based 3D-Adapter is adopted with a custom pose ControlNet for Stable Diffusion v1.5, which provides extra conditioning given a human pose template.
 32 full-body views and 32 upper-body views are selected for denoising, capturing both the overall figure and face details.
 These are later reduced to 12 views during the denoising process.
-We use the EDM Euler ancestral solver with 32 denoising steps, with an inference time of approximately 7 minutes per object on a single RTX A6000 GPU (including 0.5 minutes on CPU-based UV unwrapping).
+We use the EDM Euler ancestral solver with 32 denoising steps, with an inference time of approximately 7 minutes per object.
 Texture editing (using text-to-texture pipeline and SDEdit with $t_\text{init} = 0.3 T$) and refinement can be optionally applied to further improve texture details, which costs 1.4 minutes.
 For evaluation, we compare 3D-Adapter with baselines using 21 character prompts on the same pose template.
 As shown in Table~\ref{tab:mvedit_text2avatar}, 3D-Adapter achieves the highest scores across all three metrics, indicating superior appearance and geometry.
 Fig.~\ref{fig:compare_text2avatar} reveals that I/O sync produces overly smoothed texture and geometry due to mode collapse, while the two-stage baseline results in noisy, less coherent texture and geometry.
 These observations also align with the quantitative results in Table~\ref{tab:mvedit_text2avatar}.